 I believe we all should strive to be happy in life, whatever that means for you.
 If it's doing great work, there's your reason for quitting a job that makes you feel miserable.
 Regardless, being unhappy at work is not going to get you closer to general happiness.

 On your death bed, you won't look back and wish you would have worked more crappy jobs.
 So do your future self a favour and quit.

 I’ve recently left KPMG after only seven months there.
 While I’m sure it’s a good place for some, I quickly realised it was not for me.
-Working there taught me a lot about myself.
+Working there has taught me a lot about myself.
 I now know which type of work I want to do and don't want to do.
 It also taught me to never, ever again, go against my gut feeling.

 I have thought about some of the things above too.
 I spent nights wondering if I should move on so soon after starting.
-Looking back, I should have done much earlier.
+Looking back, I should have done it much earlier.
 I might have never done it if it weren't for sparring with my partner.
 You will likely feel the same after you find a new job.
 If you’re miserable in your role, it’s time to move on.
 No more excuses.
 The clock is ticking.